-We are very proud to have been featured in The Guardian Newspaper back in 2016, Our humble village and pub hasn’t changed much for the last 500 years, let alone the last 3.
+We are very proud to have been featured in The Guardian Newspaper back in 2016, Our humble village and pub hasn’t changed much in the last 500 years, let alone the last 3.

 “Pull on your boots and enjoy the countryside in all its autumn glory.
 Ten of Britain’s best nature writers reveal their favourite routes – and where they like to refuel on the way”.